input-output-hk/marlowe-cardano/marlowe-cli/examples/swap/ReadMe.md

 )
 ```

-The second party Thomas Middleton has the address `` and public-key hash `90304fe1d67fbcad6ce67e6a32d37f0d75f159701b7328bee5912dc9`.
+The second party Thomas Kyd has the address `addr_test1vpkedn0l6slaj8fzkx08qyce9vpreuu3spmnlxkepx4757grxzyzf` and public-key hash `6d96cdffd43fd91d22b19e7013192b023cf39180773f9ad909abea79`.
 They have the following UTxOs in their wallet:

 ```
 marlowe-cli util clean "${MAGIC[@]}"                             \